JaredReando/track_suggester/README.md

 ## Description

 _A short survey to determine which Epicodus coding track could be right for you based on your learning interests.
-View a hosted version of this project [here] (https://www.jaredreando.github.io/track_suggester)_
+View a hosted version of this project [here](https://www.jaredreando.github.io/track_suggester)_

 ## Setup/Installation Requirements

 * Clone this project to your local drive: https://github.com/JaredReando/track_suggester.git
 * Open the index.html file in the browser of your choice.
 * To make changes of your own to this project, open the downloaded directory files into a developer text-editing program.
-I use _[Atom] (https://atom.io/)._
+I use _[Atom](https://atom.io/)._

 _{Leave nothing to chance!
 You want it to be easy for potential users, employers and collaborators to run your app.
 Do I need to run a server?
 How should I set up my databases?
 Is there other code this app depends on?}_